Last updated: January 27, 2026

 LoggerProvider: Creates and managesLoggerinstances.
 Typically, one is configured per process and registered globally for consistent access. -

-Logger: ALoggeris responsible for emitting logs asLogRecords.
+Logger: Responsible for emitting logs asLogRecords.
 In practice, your existing logging library (via a bridge) will call it for you. -

-LogRecord: The data structure representing a single log event, with all the fields defined in the log data model.
+LogRecord: The data structure representing a single log event, with all the fields defined in the logs data model described earlier.

-While the Logs API define how logs are created, the Logs SDK is responsible for processing and exporting them.
+While the Logs API defines how logs are created, the Logs SDK is responsible for processing and exporting them.
 It provides:

 - A concrete